Shopping Cart

 If the backing fabric is pieced, use a 1/2 inch seam and press open.

-Also DO NOT leave selvage inside the seam (seam allowance).
+Also DO NOT leave the selvage inside the seam (seam allowance).
 Selvage does not stretch and move, like the rest of the fabric, and may cause puckers if left in the seam.
 Selvage is good on the outside of the backing, just not good if included in the seam allowance.

 Press the backing fabric so it is wrinkle free and any seams lay flat.